LuanSilveiraSouza/node-tdd-study/README.md

 ### Overview

 The App in this repository is a REST API for study purposes.
 It has only basic functionalities with User, like creation and authentication.
+Based on the video [Rocketseat:  Testes no NodeJS aplicando TDD com Jest | Diego Fernandes](https://youtu.be/2G_mWfG0DZE)

 ### Technologies